openpaymentseurope/docs/docs/quickstart_pis.md

 X-Request-ID: xRequestID,
 ```

-We need to construct parts of the request body a bit differently depending on what bank we are sending the money from (the debtor (???)) and to (the creditor (???)).
+We need to construct parts of the request body a bit differently depending on what bank we are sending the money from (the debtor) and to (the creditor).
 This is because the banks differs a bit in what format they want the account numbers.
 For that we can create the helper functions `getCreditorAccount` and `getDebtorAccount`, which returns the body parameters formatted in the correct way depending on the bank of the sender (the debtor).

 This assumes that you have the objects `creditor` and `debtor` that contains the neccessary information.